Kamal-XO/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 # Experiment 7: AI-Powered Smart Contract for Decentralized Negotiation
+# DATE : 30.04.2025
 # Aim:
-# To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
+To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
 The contract adjusts price and conditions dynamically based on real-time market trends using an on-chain AI model.

 # Algorithm:
-## Step 1: AI-Powered Dynamic Pricing
+### Step 1:
-Seller lists an item with a minimum price and negotiation range.
+Seller lists an item by specifying a base price, minimum price, and maximum price.

+### Step 2:
-Buyer submits an offer price.
+Buyer submits an offer with a proposed price and sends the equivalent funds.

+### Step 3:
+Smart contract logs the offer and checks if the item is still available.

+### Step 4:
-AI logic (simulated using Solidity algorithms) evaluates the price based on:
+AI logic evaluates the offer using a dynamic pricing algorithm based on the offer, base, min, and max prices.

-Market demand (tracked using on-chain transactions).

-Historical transaction data.

-Time-based price fluctuations.

-## Step 2: Smart Contract Counteroffer
-The contract automatically generates a counteroffer if the buyer’s price is within the negotiation range.

-If the buyer accepts, the transaction is executed on-chain.

-## Step 3: Settlement and Price Learning
-Every completed transaction updates the price learning algorithm to refine future pricing decisions.
+### Step 5:
+If offer meets or exceeds AI counteroffer, the item is marked as sold and the seller receives payment.

+### Step 6:
+If offer is too low, the contract refunds the buyer and emits a counteroffer suggestion.

+### Step 7:
+Each successful sale updates pricing data, allowing smarter future counteroffers (simulated learning).

+### Step 8:
+Contract enables real-time, decentralized negotiation, imitating human bargaining through simple on-chain AI logic.
 # Program:
 ```
+NAME : RIYA P L
+REG NO : 212223240141

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;